thedynamiclinker/before-we-know-how/WRITEME.md

 Hi there,

-This book is for employees, workers, people who hate their jobs, or anyone whose job is just ok but often dreams of something better.
+This book is for employees, workers, people who hate their jobs, or anyone who think their job is just ok but dreams of something better.

 There's never been a worse time to be an employee.
 There's never been a better time to start a business.